draftsofcode/blogger/content/posts/100DaysOfCode_daily_log.md

 **The Progress:** Continuing to research but haven't coded much more

 **Thoughts:** Sunday was Easter/Resurrection Day.
-So, not much coding on that they.
+So, not much coding on that day.
 I could have but just decided that spending time with family was more important.

 On the other days (Monday and Tuesday) -- As an Engineering VP, I spend quite a bit of time helping other people be successful at delivering software and so my time and brain power gets used up.
 Couple that with the family responsibilities and I have little time to code.
 That being said, I have found some cool things about SwiftUI.
 Some examples include: